 Dr. Habib Nasiri

-Habib is a PhD student at the Shiraz University, Iran, interested in emotion regulation in Iranian children.
+Habib did his PhD at the Shiraz University, Iran.
+He is interested in emotion regulation in Iranian children.
 Habib is validating several questionnaires on emotion regulation in Farsi.

 Prof. Dr. Carlos Neto

 Carlos works at the Technical University of Lisbon, in Portugal and he is an expert on children’s play and leisure time in relation to their motor development.